 In past blogs, I have discussed the reasons that girls are less likely to be diagnosed with Autism or Asperger’s Syndrome.
 Unfortunately, this lack of ASD diagnoses has significant ramifications.
 With a diagnosis, girls receive the knowledge of why they behave in a certain manner, a strong aversion to scents, foods, textures, an insistence on sameness to name a few.
 They are then empowered with coping strategies for dealing with these needs in a somewhat unfriendly world.
 The girls realize they are not weird, or anti-social.
 They’re merely autistic.
 A happy and fulfilling life is well within their grasp once they have the knowledge and can advocate for what they need.

-Without an early diagnosis of ASD girls do not receive early intervention.
+With an early diagnosis of ASD girls can receive early intervention.
 Without receiving early strategies peers and adults may view the girls as weird, abrasive, or not at all.
 The girls act out to get their needs met or work diligently to blend into the backdrop of their peers, internalizing their daily struggles.
 Méabh Ní Choileáin eloquently explains the struggles she experienced without a diagnosis of autism and the relief she felt once she received one.

 With all of these reasons, why aren’t we being more accurate in our diagnoses and treatment plans?